grantwinney/blog/content/read-me/index.md

 - I use privacy-friendly, analytics-and-tracking-free [Hyvor Talk](https://talk.hyvor.com/privacy) for comments.
 - I partner with privacy-friendly [EthicalAds](https://www.ethicalads.io/privacy-policy/), who adheres to the [Acceptable Ads Standard](https://acceptableads.com/standard/).
 - I ***don't*** feed the Google Analytics beast.
+- I may (rarely) include affiliate links for products or services I find useful and want to share.
+They don't increase your cost, but using them helps me out.
+TIA.

 ## License / Fair-Use